Amar Singh Shaunki: Career

 He was very much interested in folk music from his childhood and learned it from Sant Baba Maan Singh of Sialkot.
 At first he sang under last name Mast but as started singing with Dhadd and Sarangi and made a team with Sarwan Singh and Mohan Singh Binda, he fixed Shaunki as his last name.
 The main themes of his songs evokes the culture and folk of Punjab.
 He sang about every color of Punjabi folk.
 The main themes of his songs were the evergreen folk stories of Punjab like Heer Ranjha, Mirza Sahiban, Sassui Punnhun, Rani Sundran and Pooran Bhagat, heroes of Sikh history likes Hari Singh Nalwa, the Sikh masters and other freedom fighters.
 He wrote songs on various topics including the four tragic love stories of Punjab, Sikh history like Saka Sirhind and Sikh heroes.
 Many Punjabi singers today, including Manmohan Waris and Kamal Heer sings songs written by him.

 Discography

-A well known music company, HMV, recorded many of his records.
+A well known music company, His Master's Voice, recorded many of his records.
 There are about 138 phonograph records to his credit.